guardian/grid/docs/07-extending/05-domain-metadata.md

 domainMetadata.specifications = [
   {
     # Uniquely identifies a specification
-    type: "specificationa"
+    name: "specificationa"

     # Represents a human readable name for the specification.
 Used to render domain metadata collapsible header on the
     # user interface.
-    name: "Specification A"
+    label: "Specification A"

     # Optional string that represents a human readable description of the specification.
 Rendered in the domain metadata
     # collapsible.